 In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash bonuses under our Annual Cash Bonus Plan, or Bonus Plan.
 The compensation committee established the Bonus Plan to incentivize our employees and reward them upon the achievement of corporate performance goals.
-With respect to the performance-based cash bonuses of the named executive officers for 2021, the Bonus Plan targets the amount of the bonus at 50% of base salary for our chief executive officer and 40% for other executive officers.
-In 2020 it was targeted at 30% of base salary for all executive officers.
+With respect to the performance-based cash bonuses of the named executive officers for 2022 and 2021, the Bonus Plan targets the amount of the bonus at 50% of base salary for our chief executive officer and 40% for other executive officers.